Bose-Einstein condensation in a frustrated triangular optical lattice: Introduction

-The critical behavior of the fully frustrated XY model in 2D has been studied extensively in the past \cite{Yosefin,Hasenbusch05}.
-In this paper, we explore the critical behavior of an interacting Bose gas in the geometry shown in Fig. \ref{fig:spins} (a).
+In this paper, we explore the critical behavior of an interacting Bose gas, realized in Ref.\cite{Becker10,Struck11,Struck13}.
+In the $xy$-plane, as shown in Fig. \ref{fig:spins} (a), the bosons move in a triangular optical lattice with a real-valued, the negative effective tunneling parameter $J_e<0$, while moving freely along the $z$-direction.
 We therefore include the three dimensional character of the system, and the density fluctuations.
 We develop a field theoretical description of the system, which has the form of a two-component Bose gas.
-The two species describe the bosons near the two minima of the dispersion of the system.
-In this description, the weak contact repulsion of the bosons decomposes into the interaction within one component, $V_{0}$, and the interaction between these two components, $V_{12}$.
-By regarding these interactions as two independent parameters in a Huang-Yang-Luttinger (HYL) approach \cite{Huang57}, we find that the critical behavior of the $U(1) \times U(1) \times \mathbb{Z}_2$ symmetry breaking is controlled by the ratio of these two interactions.
+The two species describe the bosons near the two minima of the dispersion, as shown in Fig.~\ref{fig:spins} (b).
+In this description, the U$(1)$ symmetry is broken if one of the two species is condensed to the nearby minima.
+Moreover, the $Z_2$ symmetry breaking is analogous to condensation at only one of the two degenerate energetic minima~\cite{Struck13,Becker10}.
+The weak contact repulsion of the bosons is also decomposed into the interaction within one component, $V_{0}$, and the interaction between these two components, $V_{12}$, in the two-component Bose gas.